b-cheek/LeetCodes/Info/DSAinfo/Tree.md

     visit(current)
 ```

-It should be noted that this algorithm can also be performed iteratively, using a stack data structure to operate similarly to the call stack in the recursive function.
+It should be noted that this algorithm can also be performed iteratively, using a stack data structure (use a dequeue in python) to operate similarly to the call stack in the recursive function.
 For simplicity, a python list will be used

 ```python
 def iterativePreorderDFT(root):